maria11129/Pharmaceutical-Stock-Management-program/README.md

-TP Project : Pharmaceutical Stock Management
-Develop a program in C language to assist a pharmacy in managing its stock of medications.
+TP Project : Pharmaceutical Stock Management a program in C language to assist a pharmacy in managing its stock of medications.
 The program should allow the user to perform the following operations:

 1. Add a new medication to the stock: